18F/uswds-jekyll/pages/training/free-online-training.md

 ### Coursera and EdX

-Many Coursera.org and EdX.org courses can be audited for free (i.e. no certification which requires a fee).
+Many Coursera and EdX courses can be audited for free (i.e. no certification which requires a fee).
+For Coursera, licenses are available to
+ARS scientists and support staff through the SCINET Program (see below for details).

 For EdX click enroll on a particular course, create an EdX account, and choose the free audit option.

 For Coursera see [the full list of free Coursera courses](https://www.coursera.org/courses?query=free).
 These courses offer a 'Full Course, No Certificate' option.
-This option lets you see all course materials, submit required assessments, and get a final grade, but does not provide a certificate.
+This option lets a user see all course materials, submit required assessments, and get a final grade, but does not provide a certificate.

-You also have the option to take some courses in audit mode where you will be able to see most course materials for free but not have access to graded assignments and the ability to earn a Certificate.
-If you don't see the audit option or you would like a certificate, you can request a [SCINet-sponsored Coursera license](https://scinet.usda.gov/training/coursera), which provides 3-months of full access to Coursera.
-If you need more than 3 months to complete a course, you will need to resubmit a request for the following quarter to secure your license for another 3 months.
+ARS scientists and staff also have the option to take some courses in audit mode, which provides visibility of most course materials for free but does not provide access to graded assignments and a Certificate.

+If the audit option is not avaiable or a certificate is required, ARS Scientists and staff can request a [SCINet-sponsored Coursera license](https://scinet.usda.gov/training/coursera), which provides 3-months of full access to Coursera.
+If more than 3 months is needed to complete a course, a new request will need to be submitted the following quarter to secure the license for another 3 months.

 **SCINet-funded Coursera Licenses:** ARS scientists can request a Coursera license for a three month period to gain access to the full list of Coursera catalogue options related to scientific computing, statistics, and AI.
 This license also allows ARS scientists to get certifications.
 To request a license, please visit the [SCINet Coursera page](https://scinet.usda.gov/training/coursera).